 Why study chiropractic?

-The first step to a successful career is a good education that will prepare you in theory and practice for the opportunities and challenges you may face in your future career.
+The first step to a successful career in chiropractic is a good education that will prepare you in theory and practice for the opportunities and challenges you may face in your future career.

 From day one you’ll be building up clinical experience with real patient observations and case studies.
-In your final year of study you’ll be treating real patients under supervision in our large on-site teaching clinic which sees over 50,000 patients a year.
+In your final year of study you’ll be treating real patients under supervision in our large on-site teaching clinic which sees over 50,000 patient contacts a year.

 What is a chiropractor?